playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 And because this is a server component (due to the lack of `"use client"`), this server action will work the same regardless of if the user has JavaScript enabled in their browser or not.

-We can see how the browser's built-in capabilities helped inform the API for server actions - enabling more functionality than if the React team had scaffolided their own solution without this consideration.
+We can see how the browser's built-in capabilities helped inform the API for server actions — enabling more functionality than if the React team had scaffolded their own solution without this consideration.

 ## Handling bi-directional server state